 Does one colour blend better with your skin tone than the other?

 One could write several books about all this (and many people have done so), but I hope this post can get you started, at least.
-And brownie points to those who made it through the entire post, by the way!
 If you have any questions, fire away.